wp-plugins/mashsharer/readme.txt

 = How does it work? =

-Mashsharer makes use of the great webservice sharedcount.com and periodically checks for the total count of all your Facebook and Twitter shares and cumulates them.
+Mashshare makes use of the great webservice sharedcount.com and periodically checks for the total count of all your Facebook and Twitter shares and cumulates them.
 It than shows the total number beside the Share buttons.
 No need to embed dozens of external slow loading scripts into your website.

 = How to install and setup? =
-Install it via the admin dashboard and to 'Plugins', click 'Add New' and search the plugins for 'Mashsharer'.
+Install it via the admin dashboard and to 'Plugins', click 'Add New' and search the plugins for 'Mashshare'.
 Install the plugin with 'Install Now'.
-After installation goto the settings page Settings->Mashsharer and make your changes there.
+After installation goto the settings page Settings->Mashshare and make your changes there.

 == Official Site ==
 * http://www.digitalsday.com

 == Installation ==
-1. Download the plugin "Mashsharer" , unzip and place it in your wp-content/plugins/ folder.
+1. Download the plugin "Mashshare" , unzip and place it in your wp-content/plugins/ folder.
 You can alternatively upload and install it via the WordPress plugin backend.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Select Plugins->Mashsharer
+3. Select Plugins->Mashshare

 == Screenshots ==